 CHALLENGE AMERICA: Eligibility

 If an organization applies to the Challenge America category, it may not also apply to the Grants for Arts Projects category during the same calendar year.
+If your organization submitted an application to the February 2023 Grants for Arts Projects deadline or will submit an application to the July 2023 Grants for Arts Projects deadline, you may not also apply to the April 2023 Challenge America deadline.

 The following are eligible to apply: